upaternostro/ansible-role-tomcat-multi/README.md

 Port number of http port of Tomcat instance sevice.
 Please define it carefuly, it should be not the same as other ports.

+        http_stp: false

+Tomcat "Connector" using the shared thread pool for http connections.

         http_zone: "internal"

 The firewalld zone name where connection are accepted for http connections.
 This variable is used when firewalld supported system is used (for exmple: CentOS 7) and tomcat_manage_firewalld_use_zone variable is true.